 WHY WE LIKE IT: Waterproof chest strap design with best-in-class electrodes, offering supreme accuracy, and a highly adjustable form factor that is available in a variety of sizes, each appropriate for both genders.

 The Polar H10 Heart Rate Monitor features a unisex chest strap design that is available in a variety of size options, suiting many different body types, and boasts highly accurate readings, thanks to a suite of advanced electrodes.
 We loved how adjustable this monitor was, easily staying attached during intense workouts, and the full range of wireless connectivity options on offer, including Bluetooth, ANT+ and 5 kHz.
 It also integrates nicely with the Apple Watch, making it the best heart rate monitor for Apple Watch that we tried.
+Learn more about our best fitness tracker with a heart rate monitor.

 Though this item does a fantastic job at measuring heart rates, it does not measure body core temperature or other fitness-related metrics.
 Additionally, the internal storage is on the small side, with only enough to save data from one fitness session.
-The best fitbit will also help you stay fit.
+The best Fitbit will also help you stay fit.

 Award: HONORABLE MENTION